Practical money skills and financial tips for college students

 According to Consumer Reports, student loan fraud surged more than 120 percent in 2017 – and that’s just one kind of crime foisted on young adults by identity thieves.
 Stay alert and on guard.
 Create complex passwords.
 Use security features on your smartphone.
 Don’t carry your Social Security card.
 Never share personal information just because someone asks for it.
 These are just a few of the precautions recommended by the U.S. government.

 Spend wisely and start saving

 Similar to the development of any habit, becoming a smart money manager takes repetition over time.
 As a college student, you’re in a great position to practice minimizing your expenses.
 Just one example: Opt for study sessions at the library over meeting at a local pizza place, where you’ll be tempted to spend money on food and drinks.
 Take the money you would have spent and deposit it in a savings account – or use it to pay off other debt.

 Bottom line: Don’t spend money you don’t have.
 Remember, you’re a college student, and college students are supposed to live lean.
 Save money now, and you’ll be in a much better financial position later on.

 Ready to talk to a banker about ways to manage your money?
-Find a local U.S. Bank near your campus.
+Find a U.S. Bank branch near your campus.